basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 ## 3. The decorator

-The core idea is dead simple.
+The core idea is simple.
 Each CLI command declares what it needs, and the decorator handles the rest:

 ```python